thePraet0rian/Tilebased-Movment-Basics/README.md

 - input_direction: this is the direction you want to go
 - is_moving: this is whether or not you are moving
 - is_running: this is whether or not you are running or walking
-- percent_moved: this is how much you have already moved in the direction you want do go
+- percent_moved: this is how much you have already moved in the direction you want to go

 ```